hewison-chris/agora-cl-docs/website/docs/reading/testnet_postmortems.md

 - 23:35:26~23:36:50 - No blocks received.
 - 23:36:50 - Received block 74144 with pre state of slot 74130 (in epoch 9266).
 The pre state has finalized epoch 9263.
 Attestations favored block from 74144 and made post state of slot 74144 the head state which has finalized epoch 9263.
 Database headState was updated where the finalized epoch is now 9263.
 ChainService.HeadState (cache) is also updated with the new state with finalized epoch of 9263.
 The chain service FinalizedCheckpt was not updated due to an enforcement that the finalized checkpoint cannot drop.
 - 23:37 - Prometheus observed finalized epoch drop from 9264 to 9263.
 Link.
 This affected all Prylabs nodes at the same time.
-- 23:37 - P2P attestations in beacon chain nodes that attestations were “old” since their source was 6264.
+- 23:37 - P2P attestations in Agora chain nodes that attestations were “old” since their source was 6264.
 Nodes were producing attestations with the finalized checkpoint epoch at 9263, but nodes were validating them in p2p against 9264.
 - 23:47 - Page is received.
 Preston begins investigation.

 2019-11-22